dentarg/auth0-blog/_posts/2016-08-31-stateless-auth-for-stateful-minds.markdown

 932ZxtZzy1qhLXs932hd04J58Ihbg5_g_rIrj-Z16Js
 ```

-To render the items in the cart, the frontend only needs to retrieve it from its cookie:
+To render the items in the cart, the frontend only needs to retrieve and decode the JWT from its cookie":

 ```javascript
 function populateCart() {